ofiwg/ofi-guide/OFIGuide.md

 Address vectors are used by connectionless endpoints.
 They map higher level addresses, such as IP addresses, which may be more natural for an application to use, into fabric specific addresses.
 The use of address vectors allows providers to reduce the amount of memory required to maintain large address look-up tables, and eliminate expensive address resolution and look-up methods during data transfer operations.

 # Communication Model

+OFI supports three main communication endpoint types: reliable-connected, unreliable datagram, and reliable-unconnected.
+(The fourth option, unreliable-connected is unused by applications, so is not included as part of the current implementation).
+Communication setup is based on whether the endpoint is connected or unconnected.
+Reliability is a feature of the endpoint's data transfer protocol.

 ## Connected Communications

 The following diagram highlights the general usage behind connection-oriented communication.
+Connected communication is based on the flow used to connect TCP sockets, with improved asynchronous support.

 ![Connecting](/assets/connections.PNG)